-La Pinyata or Burial of the Sardine in Pego represents the end of the carnival period in the town.
+La pinata The Burial of the Sardine in Pego represents the end of the carnival period in the town.
 There is talk of the Carnival trilogy in the town, since, for three consecutive weekends, Pego mobilizes its inhabitants and visitors in three different parties.

 When is celebrated?

 The Burial of the Sardine takes place the Saturday after Carnival.
-This year, the date marked for its celebration is 17 February.
-It is one of the most loved festivals by the residents of Pego.
-Due to the coronavirus pandemic, it stopped being held for two consecutive years in 2021 and 2022.
+This 2025, the date set for its celebration is 8 March.
+This is one of the most beloved festivals by the residents of Pego.
+Due to the coronavirus pandemic, it was not celebrated for two consecutive years in 2021 and 2022.

 Where is?

-The tradition of the Pinyata de Pego calls for a concentration of comparsas to make a parade through the streets of the municipality.
-The mourning delegations go through the parade with the coffins and the music setting the night.
+The tradition of Pego Pinyata He orders a gathering of groups to parade through the streets of the town.
+The mourning groups parade along the street with the coffins and music setting the mood for the night.

 parade route

-El Burial of the Sardine tour in 2023 it was the following:
+El Burial of the Sardine tour in 2025 is as follows:

 Correfoc route

 In Pla de la Font, after the parade, the burning of the pinyachts in a big bonfire.
 Finally, the end of the festival comes from the hand of the correfoc.
-The route in 2023 was as follows:
+The route is as follows:

 Schedule

 The different comparsas and groups start the day of Pinyata during the day.
-However, the parade schedule is fixed to the 00: 00 h as a way of concentrating the different groups of people who participate in the party.
-Once finished, a mobile disco is carried out and at 02:00 a.m. the correfoc and the Pinyata Ball traditional as high points and climaxes of the night.
+However, the parade schedule is fixed to the 00: 00 h as a way of bringing together the different groups of people who take part in the party.
+The discos take place in Pla de la Font and Sant Agustí street from 00:30.
+At 02:00 a.m. the correfoc is held traditional as the high point and culmination of the night.

 What is?